Queen Pen: Personal life

-After the release of the single, "Girlfriend," that contained themes that were taboo in the hip-hop community at the time, some media sources presumed Queen Pen to be bisexual or lesbian.
+After the release of the single "Girlfriend", which contained themes that were taboo in the hip hop community at the time, some media sources presumed Queen Pen to be bisexual or a lesbian.
 During the song's release, Queen Pen remained coy about her sexuality and would not disclose it unless it was going to be a "front page" story.
-She also added that if she told the press she was straight, she would be viewed as a liar; in turn, if she were to say she was gay, she would be viewed as someone trying to get publicity.
-In 2001, Queen Pen disclosed, in an interview, that she was neither bisexual or lesbian.
+She added that if she told the press she was straight, she would be viewed as a liar; in turn, if she were to say she was gay, she would be viewed as someone trying to get publicity.
+In 2001, Queen Pen disclosed in an interview that she was neither bisexual nor lesbian.
+She is now an entrepreneur and novelist.
+Her sons Donlynn and Quintion are also rappers, who go by the handles Nefu Da Don and Q Nhannaz, respectively.

-Controversy

 Feud with Foxy Brown

-In 1998, a dispute between Foxy Brown and Queen Pen developed over her controversial lesbian-themed single "Girlfriend."
+In 1998, a dispute between Foxy Brown and Queen Pen developed over her controversial lesbian-themed single "Girlfriend".
 Brown, who took offense to the song's subject, spewed homophobic remarks at both Pen and former rival Queen Latifah via her diss track "10% Dis".
 In response, Pen reportedly confronted Brown while barefoot in the lobby of Nevada's Reno Hilton during the Impact Music Convention and tried to slap her and chase her down an elevator.
 The fight was broken up by producer Derek "DC" Clark and Brown's associates Noreaga and Cam'ron.
 Later, Queen Pen happened upon Foxy Brown again when Brown was accompanied by ex-lover Kurupt.
 Again, the conflict was subdued before any further physical contact occurred.

 In late 1998, Brown released another diss track titled "Talk to Me", which contained more homophobic remarks directed at Pen and Queen Latifah.
-In 2001, Pen responded to the diss track with her record "I Got Cha," in which Queen Pen called Brown a "bum bitch," and later made remarks about her being funny and fake "like a drag queen."
+In 2001, Pen responded to the diss track with her record "I Got Cha", in which Queen Pen called Brown a "bum bitch", and later made remarks about her being funny and fake "like a drag queen".
 Although Queen Pen insisted the song was not about Brown, she responded in an MTV interview: "You make a record about me, I make a record about you.
 Sooner or later I'm going to have to punch you in your face."
-Shortly after the track's release, the feud began to die down, and by July 2006, both Pen and Brown reconciled during an attendance at Russell Simmons' Hip-Hop Summit.
+Shortly after the track's release, the feud began to die down, and by July 2006, Pen and Brown reconciled at Russell Simmons' Hip-Hop Summit.